RetroDECK/ES-DE/THEMES-DEV.md

     - Defines at what layer position to place the selector.
 It can either be placed at the bottom, in the middle between the background and image/text or on top.
     - Valid values are `bottom`, `middle` or `top`
     - Default is `top`
+* `selectorCornerRadius` - type: FLOAT
+    - Setting this property higher than zero applies rounded corners to the image defined by `backgroundImage`.
+The radius is a percentage of the screen width and not directly related to the image size.
+This makes it possible to apply identically sized corners regardless of image dimensions.
+The size is calculated internally with `itemScale` and `selectorRelativeScale` set to `1`.
+Note that the maximum allowed value is quite arbitrary as the renderer will in practice limit the maximum roundness so it can never go beyond half the width or height.
+It means that setting this property sufficiently high will turn a perfectly square image into a perfectly round one.
+    - Minimum value is `0` and maximum value is `0.5`
+    - Default is `0` (corners are not rounded)
 * `selectorColor` - type: COLOR
     - Applies a color shift or draws a colored rectangle.
 If an image has been defined using the `selectorImage` property then each pixel of that image is multiplied by this color value.
 For example, an all-white image with `FF0000` applied would become completely red.
 You can also control the transparency of the image by setting the value to for example `FFFFFFAA`.
 This keeps all pixels at their normal color and only affects the alpha channel.
 If no selector image has been defined, then a colored rectangle will be drawn instead.
 * `selectorColorEnd` - type: COLOR